'The Gypsy King' - end of an extraordinary era?

 Fury stopped his compatriot in the sixth round in front of a 94,000-capacity Wembley Stadium on Saturday.

-And afterwards the 33-year-old said: "You know I promised my lovely wife Paris of 14 years that after the three Wilder fights that would be it, and I meant it.
+And afterwards the 33-year-old said: "You know I promised my lovely wife Paris of 14 years that after the three [Deontay] Wilder fights that would be it, and I meant it.
 It was a great trilogy but I meant that.

-"I got offered to fight at Wembley at home and I believe I owed it to the fans, every person in the UK, to fight at Wembley I think this is it - this might be the final curtain for the Gypsy King.
+"I got offered to fight at Wembley at home and I believe I owed it to the fans, every person in the UK, to fight at Wembley.
+I think this is it - this might be the final curtain for the Gypsy King.
 What a way to go out."

-His record stands at 32 wins from 33 fights, as well the infamous draw with Deontay Wilder.
+His record stands at 32 wins from 33 fights, as well as the memorable draw in his first of three meetings with Deontay Wilder.

+Speaking after cruising past Whyte, Fury said: "I've won every belt there is to win, there's nothing more I can do, I've won every belt in the game.

+"If this was a computer game it would definitely be completed, for sure."

 Whether he stays out of the ring for good remains to be seen, with some predicting a return, but whatever happens, he will always be viewed as a popular, talented, charismatic and controversial figure.